voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 collaborate both inside and outside your organization at all stages of your workflows.

-This page introduces the basic roles, groups, and permissions available in FiftyOne Teams.
+This page introduces the basic roles and permissions available in FiftyOne Teams.

 .. _teams-roles: